i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/packages/wallet-protocol/src/docs/example/initiator-example.md

-# Wallet protocol initiator example
+# Wallet pairing and use from a JS application

 This section contains a complete example on how to pair a JavaScript application running in a browser (hereby the initiator) with the i3M-Wallet app, and then interacting with the wallet from the JS app.